nkhi/strongroots/README.md

 Start aka Start Menu is my personal dashboard for: Habits, Todos, Memos, Journals, Lists, and Goals.

 I serve this on my local network and access it across different devices.
 There's also a work-mode with restricted data fetching.
 I remixed [Daylight](https://github.com/bakkenbaeck/daylight-web) as a screensaver.
-I also integrated the Loom SDK to record weekly vlogs.
+I also integrated ~~the Loom SDK~~ [Cap](https://github.com/CapSoftware/Cap) to record weekly vlogs.
 This app exists to make it easy to iterate on *how* I organize myself.
 Ideally, building a bespoke UX and feature set will encourage consistency w.r.t reflection and personal growth.

 ## Features